-Project title: Concepts of tiredness, sleep and awakening in ancient Egypt.
+Project title: Concepts of tiredness and sleep in ancient Egypt.

 Supervisors: Prof. Dr. Ursula Verhoeven-van Elsbergen, Prof. Dr. Doris Prechel

 The occurring feeling of tiredness, the transition into a condition of sleep, and the re-awakening are daily bodily experiences and essential for a healthy living.
 These highly complex processes result in decreasing pupils and a slower heart rate.
 Even today's medicine cannot come up with a cohesive explanation for these body reactions that make up for a huge part of our lives.
 However, there have always been plenty of different explanations and interpretations.
 Even a short cross-cultural view of the topic shows multiple adaptations in areas such as religion (e.g. similarity of a dead and a sleeping body, "resurrection") and literature (sleep as element to evoke vulnerability, see the motif of "sleep" in horror film genre).

 Sleep in ancient Egypt

 The following doctoral study aims at examining the different ancient Egyptian interpretations/explanations for tiredness, sleep and awakening, eliciting the concepts behind and comparing them to other cultures.
 The ancient Egyptian sources can be divided into three categories: archaeological remains such as beds, headrests and sleeping places and their representations; flat images and statuary depictions of tired or sleeping human beings, animals or gods; and last but not least written sources.

 - How did the ancient Egyptians explained tiredness, sleep and awakening?